 This page provides guidance to Technical Bodies and Working Groups (WGs) on horizontal aspects to be considered when preparing harmonized European standards in support of EU harmonization legislation intended to be cited in the Official Journal of the European Union (OJEU).
 Information on the HAS process and how to interact with the HAS consultants can be found on the page HAS assessment process.

-Regulation (EU) No 1025/2012 on European standardization defines a harmonized standard as “a European standard adopted on the basis of a request made by the Commission for the application of Union harmonisation legislation”.
+Regulation (EU) No 1025/2012 on European standardization defines a harmonized standard as “a European standard adopted on the basis of a request made by the Commission for the application of Union harmonization legislation”.

-The starting point for the development of a harmonized standard is to assess whether it is in the scope of the relevant EU harmonization legislation and whether the standard is covered by a standardization request or mandate which was accepted by the Technical Boards.
+The starting point for the development of a harmonized standard (hEN) is to assess whether it is in the scope of the relevant EU harmonization legislation and whether the standard is covered by a Standardization Request (SReq) or mandate which was accepted by the Technical Boards (BTs).
+The correct information whether a standard is mandated is crucial in the next steps of the process.

 The adoption of a New Work Item (NWI) is required for the development of a new or revised harmonized standard.
-When filling the New Work Item proposal form, the proposal shall include the applicable mandate/standardization request and the relevant EU Directive/Regulation.
+When filling the New Work Item proposal form, the proposal shall include the applicable mandate/SReq and the relevant EU Directive/Regulation.
+If mandated, the NWI will be approved according to Clause 6.4 of CEN-CENELEC Internal Regulations - Part 2 (IR2).

-If the Technical Body decides to first adopt a Preliminary Work Item for the development of a harmonized standard, the proposal shall also include information about the mandate/standardization request and EU Directive/Regulation.
+If the Technical Body decides to first adopt a Preliminary Work Item for the development of a harmonized standard, the proposal shall also include information about the mandate/SReq and EU Directive/Regulation.

-The WG Convenor, with the support of the Qualified Support, is responsible for filling the NWI form, which shall be submitted to the Technical Committee (TC) secretary.
-The TC secretary will carry out a final check of the filled NWI form and launch the Committee Internal Balloting (CIB) for the approval of the NWI.
-The approval of a NWI is a BT delegated decision to the TC (see the acceptance criteria for the approval of a NWI).
+The WG Convenor, with the support of the Qualified Support, is responsible for filling the NWI form, which shall be submitted to the Technical Committee (TC) Secretary.
+The TC Secretary will carry out a final check of the filled NWI form and launch the Committee Internal Balloting (CIB) for the approval of the NWI.
+The approval of a NWI is a BT delegated decision to the TC (see the acceptance criteria for the approval of a mandated NWI in clause 6.4 of IR2).

 In addition to the generic rules, sector specific guidance can be found under 5.

-When drafting homegrown harmonized standards and harmonized standards under Vienna Agreement (VA) with CEN lead in support of EU legislation, Technical Bodies shall check their compliance against a dedicated Checklist.
+When drafting homegrown harmonized standards in support of EU legislation, Technical Bodies shall check their compliance against a dedicated Common Checklist.

-The dedicated checklist contains aspects that shall be considered by Technical Bodies and Working Groups when drafting harmonized standards in support of EU legislation.
+The Common Checklist contains aspects that shall be considered by Technical Bodies and Working Groups when drafting harmonized standards in support of EU legislation.

-During the Enquiry and Formal Vote procedures, CCMC will reject, as of 2021-10-01, the submission of a (final) draft harmonized standard if the completed checklist or relevant supporting documents/justifications are not submitted.
+CCMC will reject the submission of a (final) drafts harmonized standard if the completed Common Checklist or relevant supporting documents/justifications are not submitted.

 The Technical Bodies shall consider the below aspects when drafting harmonized standards.

-If the First Working Draft (FWD) HAS assessment was performed, the WG shall answer all the comments from the HAS consultant.
-The comments of the WG shall be filled in the last column of the HAS assessment report (‘Observations of the secretariat’) to indicate how the comments of the consultant have been addressed.
+Due to the implementation of the Innovative Process on projects launched for approval as of 2023-10-01, the Mature Draft HAS assessment is mandatory only for the Homegrown harmonized standards, and so the comments from the HAS consultant shall be addressed by the WG before the Enquiry stage.
+The comments of the WG shall be filled in the last column of Part B3 of the HAS assessment report (‘Comments/Justifications from Technical Body’) to indicate how the comments of the consultant have been addressed.

-Furthermore, any requirements covered in the harmonized standard that are not linked with legal requirements of EU legislation must be covered in separate clauses and not tackled in the Annex ZA.
+Furthermore, any requirements covered in the harmonized standard that are not linked with legal requirements of EU legislation must be covered in separate clauses and not tackled in the Annex Z.

 When a TC is revising a standard, the significant changes with respect to the previous edition must be precisely described in the Foreword of the standard.
 The list of the significant changes with respect to the previous edition is an important element useful to standard users.
 It should not be vague.
 When the list of significant technical changes is extensive, it may be included in an Informative Annex.
 A reference to that annex shall be included in the Foreword, preferably after the generic sentence that refers to the superseded document.